adambernard55/Knowledge/Knowledge/SEO/1_research-and-strategy/1_keyword-research-basics.md

   - topical-authority-and-clustering
 ---

-# Keyword Research Basics: Discovering Search Opportunities
+# Keyword Research Basics

-## Overview
+## Discovering Search Opportunities

 **Keyword research** is the foundation of every SEO strategy.
 It’s the process of discovering and analyzing the words and phrases people type into search engines to find information, products, or services related to your business.

 Understanding the language of your audience allows you to:
 - Identify **high‑value opportunities** aligned with user intent,